FOR WOMEN |ONLINE ACROSS CA

 You want real change — lasting, meaningful, growth

-Whether you’re an entrepreneur whose stress and reactivity are bleeding into your closest relationships, an executive whose personal life is quietly draining the focus you need professionally, or someone who’s just done carrying something they’re ready to put down — intensive therapy was designed for you.
+Whether you’re a first-time entrepreneur whose stress and reactivity are bleeding into your closest relationships, an executive whose personal life is quietly draining the focus you need professionally, or someone who’s just done carrying something they’re ready to put down — intensive therapy was designed for you.

-For high-achieving founders, executives, and business owners, the stakes of getting this wrong extend well beyond the personal.
+For driven women, the stakes of getting this wrong extend well beyond the personal.
 A relationship in crisis drains the focus, bandwidth, and decision-making capacity that everything else in your life depends on.
 The cost of staying stuck — in time, energy, and eventual financial exposure — is almost always higher than the cost of addressing it directly and now.

 Understanding the core principles and approach of intensive therapy.

 Intensive therapy is exactly what it sounds like — concentrated, immersive, and built for people who are focused on expansion.
-Instead of spreading the work across months of weekly sessions, you dedicate a block of time to go deep, move quickly, and walk away feeling restored.
+Instead of spreading the work across months of weekly sessions, you dedicate a block of time to go deep, move quickly, and walk away feeling more capacity.

-I use Relational Cultural Therapy, Brainspotting, and Attachment-Informed Therapy — chosen specifically because they go deep, and produce changes that last.
+I use Relational Cultural Therapy (A Social Justice Perspective), Brainspotting, and Attachment-Informed Therapy — chosen specifically because they go deep, and produce changes that last.

 Stop managing symptoms.
 Get to the root — and change it.